DickinsonCollege/FarmData2/INSTALL.md

 #### The Dev Environment ####

 The `home/fd2dev` directory in the FarmData2 development development environment is stored in a Docker volume (`docker_farmdev_home_fd2.x`).
-In addition, the `fd2_dev` container is not deleted by `fd2-up.bash` or `fd2-down.bash`.
-This allows individual customizations of the development environment to persist across runs.
-However, if it is necessary to make breaking changes to the development environment the version number of the container and the volume will be bumped in the `docker/docker-compose.yml` file which will create a new container and use a new blank volume.
+If it is necessary to make breaking changes to the development environment the version number of the container and the volume will be bumped in the `docker/docker-compose.yml` file which will create a new container and use a new blank volume the next time `fd2-up.bash` is run.